top of page

 • John has $450,000 in listed shares held personally by him.

-• They are living together in Jane’s house.
+• Jane and John are living together in Jane’s house.

 In her estate plan, Jane wants to provide that John can live in her home for as long as he likes but ultimately she wants the home to pass to her children.